KimStebel/sprouch/README.md

 Sprouch - Scala library for CouchDB/BigCouch
 ============================================================

-Sprouch is an asynchronous CouchDB library based on Spray.
+Sprouch is an asynchronous CouchDB client based on Spray.

 Features
 --------